 The Technical Limitations of iMessage

-To understand why unsending iMessages is not a simple feature, it’s important to delve into the technical aspects of how iMessage works.
+To understand why unsending iMessages is not a simple feature, it’s important to break down the technical aspects of how iMessage works.
 When you send an iMessage, the data is encrypted and sent to Apple's servers, which then deliver it to the recipient's device.
 Once the message is delivered, it's stored on the recipient's device, and Apple no longer has direct control over it.
 This design ensures privacy and security but also complicates the possibility of recalling a message after it has been delivered.

 What You Can Do After Sending an iMessage